 A new member of the Board of Directors shall at the start of the term of office be familiarised with the Company structure, strategy, operations and different business areas, and the Group's Corporate Governance.

-In 2019, altogether 13 Board meetings were held (17 Board meetings in 2018).
-The average attendance of the members was 98% (99%).
+In 2021, altogether 15 Board meetings were held (20 Board meetings in 2020).
+The average attendance of the members was 99% (99%).
+The Board also made decisions on two occasions without holding a meeting.